microsoft/prose/team.md

 tracking systems for small businesses, among other endeavors.
 {% include about-row-end.html %}

-{% include about-row-start.html name="Adam Smith" img="Adam-Smith.jpg" link="https://adamsmith.as/" %}
-Adam is an artificial intelligence researcher interested in technologies that augment the creativity and productivity of designer-programmers.
-He received a PhD in computer science from UC Santa Cruz in 2012 and was later a postdoc at University of Washington.
-He has utilized symbolic and probabilistic knowledge representation techniques in the development of game content generation and gameplay verification systems.
-In his teaching practice, he has advocated discovering new roles for assistive AI in creative domains.
-Now at Microsoft, he's excited to build program synthesis technology that, even programmers have to admit, seems to work by magic.
-{% include about-row-end.html %}

 {% include about-row-start.html name="Abhishek Udupa" img="Abhishek-Udupa.jpg" link="http://www.cis.upenn.edu/~audupa" %}
 Abhishek graduated with a PhD from the University of Pennsylvania, in 2016, advised by Rajeev Alur.
 His dissertation explored techniques for synthesizing distributed protocols and loop-free programs.
 He has contributed to development of the